-Raising money for CALM, Macmillan and WaterAid, Jamie Ramsay ran for a year and a half from Vancouver to Buenos Aires – covering a good chunk of the American continent.
-After averaging 45.1km per day – more than a marathon – on his 367 running days his running challenge ended on Sunday, January 11 – with a run from Heathrow to Central London after his plane landed back in the UK.
+Raising money for CALM, Macmillan and WaterAid, Jamie Ramsay ran over the course of a year and a half from Vancouver to Buenos Aires, covering a good chunk of the American continent.
+After averaging just over 28 miles per day — more than a marathon — on his 367 running days, his running challenge ended on Sunday, January 11, with a run from Heathrow to Central London after his plane landed back in the UK.

-I was sat at a windowless desk, dreaming about a big adventure.
-The only thing stopping me was me – so I decided to go for it.
+Jamie Ramsay: I was sitting at a windowless desk, dreaming about a big adventure.
+The only thing stopping me was me, so I decided to go for it.

 To be honest, it’s just a nice run!
 There are only two languages, good weather throughout and no visas needed.

-I’d done on- and off-road marathons, and open-water swims, and I'd run 240km solo through Vietnam.
-Enough to know fitness is important but controlling your mind is the most essential part.
+I’d done on and off-road marathons, open-water swims, and I ran 150 miles solo through Vietnam.
+Enough to know that fitness is important but controlling your mind is the most essential part.

-You ran faster than planned – why was that?
+You ran a bit faster than planned — why was that?

-I gave up drinking in Panama – which made it easier to get up and run and sped up my body recovery.
-I also had to make Buenos Aires for New Year with my girlfriend.
-I had to average 42km a day every day for six months.
+I gave up drinking in Panama, which made it easier to get up and run and sped up my body recovery.
+I also had to make Buenos Aires for New Year's with my girlfriend.
+I had to average 26 miles a day every day for six months.
 And I arrived a day early!

-How long were your longest runs and how did you keep on going?
+How long were your longest runs?
+How did you keep on going?

-Some days I ran high-60s km, even over 70km.
+Some days I ran high-30 milers, even over 40 miles.
 And I had to carry or push everything on my stroller, from tent and sleeping bag to food and water.
 But your body and mind adapt to what you ask if you give them fuel and rest.

 I found him stuck to a cactus in Baja Mexico.
 He is called Carlos El Peluche!